insthync/awesome-unity3d/README.md

 ### Analyzer
 * [UnityHeapExplorer](https://github.com/pschraut/UnityHeapExplorer) - A Memory Profiler, Debugger and Analyzer for Unity 2019.3 and newer.
+* [CrashReporter](https://github.com/nskrkmz/CrashReporter) - This tool is employed to swiftly detect unhandled errors occurring within Unity projects and to save detailed reports of these errors to a remote redis database.
+(Suitable for beta testing and demo)

 ### Animation
 * [unity-animator-helpers](https://github.com/ashblue/unity-animator-helpers) - A micro-framework for changing Unity 3D's Animator parameters with ScriptableObject(s).
 Designed to make going from custom scripts to Animator parameters easy.
 Works with 2D or 3D projects